PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

   ]);

-Product addition and removal commands are used immidiately when visitor adds to a cart or removes from a cart any product.
+Product addition and removal commands are used immidiately when visitor adds to a cart or removes from a cart any products.
 These commands let us track how visitor interacted with a cart and update a cart state.

-Adding prodict to a cart:
+Adding prodicts to a cart:

 .. code-block:: javascript

   _paq.push([
       "ecommerceAddToCart",
+      [
         {
           sku: "craft-311",
           name: "Unicorn Iron on Patch",
           category: "Crafts & Sewing",